joeleong/ida-referee/README.md

 # Referee

-This is a python port of James Koppel's Referee IDA plugin (https://github.com/jkoppel/project-ironfist/tree/master/tools/Revitalize/Referee)
+This is a python port of James Koppel's Referee IDA plugin (https://github.com/jkoppel/project-ironfist/tree/master/tools/Revitalize/Referee) with some updates

 ## What it is